Who would you become if you didn’t fear using your natural gift to earn living?

 What is the worst that could have happened if I had looked fear into the eye and engaged the client anyway?

-Fear wears several hats to deceive you but in each instance holds you back from taking the right action.
+Fear wears several hats to deceive you, but in each instance holds you back from taking the right action.
 It is that delayer spirit that convinces you to wait even when the lights state ‘go’.

+Now, look back into your recent past for a quick lesson.
 How many times have you lost such awesome opportunities because fear convinced you that you weren’t good enough?

 If you have been hiding behind invisible curtains in fear of using your natural gifts, soon you will have losses to count like I did.
 And trust me, it hurts.
 Now I know.

 Lessons Learned From Lies Told By Fear of Using Natural Gifts